matthew-wright9630/se_project_aroundtheus_MW/README.md

 **Intro**

 This project is to simulate a social media website, where users can share and like photos.
 The number of photos shown per row update as screen sizes change, going from a Desktop view down to a Mobile view.
+The user has the ability to like cards, add additional cards to their profile, update their profile name and description, and delete cards.

 ## Project features